Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 **Required Parts:**

+- HEL-04-04000-00 / Circuit Board Holder Base
+- HEL-04-04001-00 / Circuit Board Holder Middle
-- 1x HEL-03-03000-00 / Circuit Board Holder
+- HEL-04-04002-00 / Circuit Board Holder Top
 - 3x ISO 4762 M3 x 30 / Screw M3x30

 ![Image](assembly_instructions/T2S10_1.png)

-Place the Battery Protection on the lowest part of the Circuit Board Holder.
+Place the Battery Protection on the Circuit Board Holder Base.
 Make sure that the cables are oriented correctly so that they leave the box as shown in the image.
-Place the second part of the Circuit Board Holder on the Battery Protection Module.
+Place the Circuit Board Holder Middle on the Battery Protection Module.

 ![Image](assembly_instructions/T2S10_2.png)

-Place the DC/DC Converter on top of the second part of the Circuit Board Holder.
-Assemble the whole Circuit Board Holder using 3x M3x30 screws.
+Place the Prototyping Board with the DC/DC Converter on top of the Circuit Board Holder Middle .
+Assemble the whole Circuit Board Holder by using the Circuit Board Holder Top and 3x M3x30 screws.

 ### Step 11: Voltmeter